 When OneAgent is deployed on virtual machines operated by OpenStack, you can take advantage of the powerful Dynatrace APM value proposition: zero-configuration detection of applications, services, problems, and root cause analysis.
-Over and above that, we identify OpenStack as acting as an enterprise cloud technology and provide information about OpenStack’s compute node.
+Over and above that, we identify OpenStack as acting as an cloud technology and provide information about OpenStack’s compute node.

 Smartscape analysis shows you how your VMs interact with each other and gives you an understanding of the vertical dependencies between your application components—virtual machines, processes, and services.

 Step 2: OneAgent on OpenStack compute nodes—awareness of services and resource utilization of OpenStack services on VMs

 If needed, OneAgents can also be deployed on OpenStack compute nodes.
 In such cases, we recommend that OneAgents be configured for cloud infrastructure-only monitoring mode.
 This is dictated by the fact that there are typically no injectable technologies to monitor, and it helps reduce the cost of host units consumed by OneAgents.

 When deployed on compute nodes, OneAgents provide valuable insight into the existence and resource allocation of VMs managed by OpenStack, as well as their availability, responsiveness, associated worker processes, I/O operations, and more.